How To Get A Lower Spectrum Bill

 Spectrum One Time Credits

 Besides lowering your monthly plan, you can often get one-time credits on phone/cable bills that apply to your next bill.
 Examples include loyalty credits, outage credits, courtesy credits, late fee reversals, activation fee reversals, and phone payout waivers.

 Spectrum is one of the least generous providers of one-time credits.
 The typical one-time credit is around $10 although at times you can get $20 or $25.

 It doesn’t make sense to call Spectrum just for one-time credits as it does for providers like Sprint that give $100 credits.

 However, I would ask for a one-time credit if you’re don’t get a recurring discount to get something for your time.
 You should also ask if you were able to successfully negotiate your bill because we could all use a free $10 or $20.

 I think the reason for this is because Spectrum tries to have a reputation as the cable/internet provider with the most transparent pricing.
-Fewer pricing games and fewer plans mean there’s less room to give out discounts.
+Fewer pricing games and fewer plans mean there’s less room to give out discounts for existing Spectrum customers.